juny-park-95/tf_ssd/README.md

 python predictor.py --backbone vgg16
 ```

-If you have GPU issues you can use **-handle-gpu** flag with these commands:
+If you have GPU issues (e.g., CuDNN, or something like that) you guys can use **-handle-gpu** flag with these commands:

 ```sh
 python trainer.py -handle-gpu